haiiliin/abqcy/docs/getting-started.md

 - `post-process-script`: a Python script (`.py`) file to post-process the results using the `abaqus cae` command.
 - `visualization-script`: a Python script (`.py`) file to visualize the results executed by the current Python interpreter.
+- Additional flags are passed to the `abaqus` command.

+See {py:class}`abqcy.cli.AbqcyCLI` class for more details.